kuds/rl-car-racing/README.md

 ## Training Note
 - Set ent_coef for PPO as it encourages exploration of other actions.
 Stable Baseline3 defaults the value to 0.0.
 [More Information](https://www.youtube.com/watch?v=1ppslywmIPs)
-- Do not set your eval_freq too low, as it can sometimes cause instability, as the evaluation might interrupt the learning process.
-Try increasing the eval_freq to a higher value (e.g., 10,000) to reduce the potential disturbance to learning.
+- Do not set your eval_freq too low, as it can sometimes cause instability during learning due to being interrupted by evaluation. (e.g. >=10,000)

 ## Finding Theta Blog Posts:
  - [Solving Gymnasium's Car Racing with Reinforcement Learning](https://www.findingtheta.com/blog/solving-gymnasiums-car-racing-with-reinforcement-learning)